mendez6412/crashcourse/notes.md

     - Have the computer tell you if your guess was high or low
   - You hide a number from the computer
   - OOP

+#Wrap Up and Reflection (10 minutes)
+  - Which types did we end up using to make our game?
+  - What are some ways you could improve your game?
+  - What are some things you learned to do with Python through making this game?